 New Zealand Visa Requirements

-In the coming months, the New Zealand eTA electronic travel authority will be launched by the government, and many previously visa-exempt nationalities will be required to pre-register an eTA New Zealand application before traveling to the country.
+In the coming months, the New Zealand eTA electronic travel authority will be launched by the government in July 2019, and the 60 visa-exempt nationalities will be required to pre-register an eTA New Zealand application before traveling to the country.

 The New Zealand ETA visa requirements for eligible citizens will involve: